-#2: Robust Features
+#1: Robust Features

 #4: Intuitive UI

-#5: Third-Party Integration
+#5: Third-Party Integrations

-Verify how any potential PSA system interacts with your third-party platforms before you commit to a new system.
+Without a doubt, there are third-party applications outside of the PSA that you’ll want to keep using, either out of company preference or because they accomplish a set of tasks a traditional PSA solution cannot (such as an accounting software or backup and disaster recovery).
+Verify how any potential PSA system interacts with your third-party programs before you commit to a new system.
 Ask about what integrations are currently supported and if the company is looking to add more in the future.

 #6: Industry-Leading Brand